 The Laurel Tree – (Laurus nobilis), or Bay Laurel, was sacred to Apollo.
 Sprigs were fashioned into a crown symbolizing nobility and victory and honor.
 The honor of being a poet Laureate or Noble Laureate is directly connected to the Laurel tree.

-Adonis (God of Beauty and Fertility) was born from a Myrtle Tree because his mother Smyrna (Myrrha) was cursed by Aphrodite (Goddess of Love), thus causing Myrrha to be impregnated by her father, the Syrian king Theias.
+Adonis (God of Beauty and Fertility) was born from a Myrtle Tree because his mother Smyrna (Myrrha) was cursed by Aphrodite (Goddess of Love), thus causing Myrrha to be impregnated by her father, the Assyrian king Theias.
 Myrrha prayed to the gods to make her invisible, so they turned her into a myrtle tree.

 An olive tree still stands – where this legendary competition is said to have taken place.
 It is said that all the olive trees in Athens were descended from that first olive tree offered by Athena.
 The olive tree was associated with athletic competitions held throughout Greece in ancient times.